zachnieto/neatqueueweb/docs/README.md

 Toggle allowing players to be in multiple queues at once.
 #### Usage: `/multiqueue [toggle]`
 #### Arguments
-`toggle`: If players can join multiple queues at once.
+`toggle`: (Default: True) If players can join multiple queues at once.
 > If disabled, players will be prevented by queueing if: \
 > 1. They are in queue in another channel
 > 2. Have yet to vote for a winner in an active match